Cheapest cruise lines for 2017 Mediterranean cruises – 7 lines ranked by price

 If you’re looking for a truly luxurious experience, you’ll find exactly that with Seabourn.
 With no more than 229 suites, you’ll find yourself in an intimate setting compared to most other cruise lines.
 Even though the trip will be on the expensive side, you’ll be rewarded with personalized service.

-For this particular cruise, passengers will find themselves traveling aboard the Seabourn Odyssey, which holds no more than 450 guests yet provides 330 crew members.
+For this particular cruise, passengers will find themselves traveling aboard the Seabourn Encore, which holds no more than 208 guests yet provides a large amount of activities, features and amenties.
 Smaller in size, but grander in appearance.